baetuc/ADA-CS-401/Project/README.md

-# The power of 140 characters
+# Trump - a 140 character insight

 ## Abstract